clerically/VesteriaMediaBot/README.md

 ## Installation

-This assumes you already have created a Twitter bot (if not go [make one](https://developer.twitter.com/en), they're fun) Create a file called `keys.json` in `src/data/` following this format:
+This assumes you already have created a Twitter bot (not yet? you should go [make one](https://developer.twitter.com/en), they're fun)
+Create a file called `keys.json` in the `src/data` directory following this format:

 ```json
 {